The homology of the Temperley-Lieb algebras: Introduction

-Since the first appearance of this paper, this question has already been answered in the affirmative in our joint work with Patzt on the Brauer algebras~\cite{BoydHepworthPatzt}.
-Other candidate algebras, closely related to the existing cases, are: Iwahori-Hecke and Temperley-Lieb algebras of types~$B$ and~$D$; the periodic and dilute Temperley-Lieb algebras; and the blob, partition and Birman-Murakami-Wenzl algebras.
+Candidate algebras, closely related to the existing cases, are: Iwahori-Hecke and Temperley-Lieb algebras of types~$B$ and~$D$; the periodic and dilute Temperley-Lieb algebras; and the blob, partition and Birman-Murakami-Wenzl algebras.
 We invite the reader to think of possibilities from further afield.

-There have recently been advances in building frameworks for homological stability proofs.
+There have recently been advances in building general frameworks for homological stability proofs.
 In~\cite{RandalWilliamsWahl} Randal-Williams and Wahl introduce a categorical framework that encapsulates, improves and extends several of the standard techniques used in homological stability proofs for groups.
 In~\cite{GKRW-Ek} Galatius, Kupers and Randal-Williams introduce a framework that applies to~$E_k$-algebras in simplicial modules.
 It exploits the notion of cellular $E_k$-algebras, and incorporates methods for proving~\emph{higher stability} results.
 This invites us to pose the following questions.

-\begin{question*} Does the general homological stability machinery of Randal-Williams and Wahl~\cite{RandalWilliamsWahl} generalise to an~$R$-linear version, giving a general framework to prove that a family of~$R$-algebras~$A_0\to A_1\to A_2\to\cdots$ satisfy homological stability? \end{question*}
+\begin{question*} Does the general homological stability machinery of Randal-Williams and Wahl~\cite{RandalWilliamsWahl} generalise to an~$R$-linear version, giving a general framework to prove that a family of~$R$-algebras~$A_0\to A_1\to A_2\to\cdots$ satisfies homological stability? \end{question*}

 In this question, the most interesting issue is what form the resulting complexes will take.
 One might expect that for a family of algebras the relevant complexes will be constructed from tensor products, as with our complex $W(n)$.
 However it may happen, as in this paper, that flatness issues arise, in which case it seems unlikely that complexes built from the honest tensor products will be sufficient.